Contact Us

 In addition to these common allowances, expatriates in Vietnam may also receive non-taxable benefits, such as:

-• Relocation allowances: This one-time allowance helps cover the cost of moving to Vietnam, including shipping personal belongings and setting up a new home.
+• One-time relocation allowance: This allowance helps cover the cost of moving to Vietnam, including shipping personal belongings and setting up a new home.

 When considering the payroll for foreign employees in Vietnam, it’s essential to be aware of any special considerations or regulations that may apply to allowances and benefits.
 Working with a knowledgeable payroll provider or tax professional can help ensure compliance and optimize the overall compensation package for expats.